Kapott/dotfiles/README.md

 The dotfiles I use on my day-to-day development machines and VM's.

-Just clone it anywhere (I use ~/.dotfiles), `cd` into the directory and run `install.sh`.
+Just clone it anywhere (I use ~/.dotfiles), `cd` into the directory and run any of the `make` commands listed below.
+(I used to use GNU Stow to manage my dotfiles, but have since switched to abusing `make`, since I want to be even lazier when setting up my machines and `make` allows me to do just that.

-The installation will use the GNU `stow` command to create symlinks from the git repo to the home directory, on provided locations, download the `hack` truetype font from github, and refresh the font cache.

-Note that some dotfiles/scripts have certain dependencies which I have yet to flesh out; e.g. The `i3` window manager, requires `i3lock` to be available as well.
+## dotfiles

+`make dotfiles`
+This will symlink (and backup existing, if deemed necessary) dotfiles.
+Note that this is also the one which switches capslock and escape, because I'm all about the vim baby.

+`make i3`
+This will symlink the i3 config file and i3status config files.

+`make ubuntu`
+`make arch`
+`make debian`
+`make fedora`
+You get the idea.. these will install the packages I want to have on any given dist I use.
+Since I have different dists on different machines, I really don't want to think about the base packages for any of these.